On the correspondence between thermodynamics and inference: Abstract

 \section{Abstract}

-We explore a natural analogy between Bayesian statistics and thermal physics in which sample size corresponds to inverse temperature.
+We expand upon a natural analogy between Bayesian statistics and statistical physics in which sample size corresponds to inverse temperature.
 This analogy motivates the definition of two novel statistical quantities: a learning capacity and a Gibbs entropy.
-The analysis of the learning capacity, corresponding to the heat capacity in thermal physics, leads to a critical insight into why some models have anomalously good learning performance.
-The mechanism is a statistical analogue of the failure of the equipartition theorem formula for the heat capacity.
+The analysis of the learning capacity, corresponding to the heat capacity in thermal physics, leads to new insight into the mechanism of learning and explains why some models have anomalously-high learning performance.
 We explore the properties of the learning capacity in a number of examples, including a sloppy model.
-We also propose that the Gibbs entropy provides a natural device for counting distinguishable distributions in the context of Bayesian inference.
-This insight results in a new solution to a long-standing problem in Bayesian inference: the definition of an objective or uninformative prior.
-We use the Gibbs entropy to define a \textit{generalized principle of indifference} (GPI) in which every distinguishable model is assigned equal \textit{a priori} probability.
-This approach both resolves a number of long standing inconsistencies in objective Bayesian inference and unifies several seemingly unrelated Bayesian methods with the information-based paradigm of inference.
+Next, we propose that the Gibbs entropy provides a natural device for counting distinguishable distributions in the context of Bayesian inference.
+We use this device to define a \textit{generalized principle of indifference} (GPI) in which every distinguishable model is assigned equal \textit{a priori} probability.
+This principle results in a new solution to a long-standing problem in Bayesian inference: the definition of an objective or uninformative prior.
+A key characteristic of this new approach is that it can be applied to analyses where the model dimension is unknown and circumvents the automatic rejection of higher-dimensional models in Bayesian inference.

 \keywords{}